-Mornington is a seaside town on the Mornington Peninsula, located 57 km south-east of Melbourne’s central business district.
-It has an area of 13.5 km²and a population of 23,989 (2016 Census)
+Mornington is a seaside town on the Mornington Peninsula, Victoria, Australia, with an area of 13.5 km², and located 57 km south-east of Melbourne’s central business district.

 An earthquake measuring 4.5 on the Richter scale struck the town on 2 September 1932 associated with the nearby Selwyn Fault.
 No injuries or major damage was reported.